 Unfortunately this only has one saying “Frank Usher.”
 OK.
 What next?

 The House of Mirelle was open for 40 years.
-If this outfit was made during that time it’s possible it was stocked.
+If this outfit was made during that time it’s possible it was stocked on its shelves.

 Let’s see if we can pin down a year.
 The outfit is a maxi-dress and matching coat made of brightly printed silk.